celinelatulipe/ThinkLikeComputer/_sources/PythonModules/AFewMoreturtleMethodsandObservations.rst

   minimalists, and just have one method.
 There is also a *backward* method.
 (If you are very nerdy, you might enjoy saying ``alex.backward(-100)`` to move alex forward!)

-  Reviewing a few basic facts about geometry and number lines, like we've done here is a good start if we're going to play with turtles.
+  Reviewing a few basic facts about geometry and number lines, like we've done here, is a good start if we're going to play with turtles.

 * A turtle's pen can be picked up or put down.
 This allows us to move a turtle